International Harvester: 1970s

 In 1977, International Harvester introduced the first Axial-Flow rotary combine.
 This machine, produced at East Moline, Illinois, was the first generation of over 30 years of Axial-Flow combines.

-In 1979, IH introduced two all-new tractors: the 3388 and 3588, known as the 2+2 4WD line.
-These tractors were the result of taking two 1086 rear ends and hooking them together with a transfer case.
+In 1979 IH introduced two tractors, the 3388 and 3588, known as the 2+2 4WD line.
+These were built by taking two 1086 rear ends and hooking them together with a transfer case.
 A year later, the 3788 was introduced.
 Although these tractors performed well in the field, they never sold well.

 1980s

 As the 1980s began, IH faced a stable economy, yet an unknown fate.
 In September 1981, IH announced at a dealership meeting the new "50 Series" of tractors, which included the 136 hp 5088, the 162 hp 5288 and the 187 hp 5488.
 IH also released the "30 series", which included the 81 hp 3088, the 90 hp 3288, the 112 hp 3488 Hydro, and the 113 hp 3688.
 These new tractors proved once again that IH was innovative.
 Designed and styled by IH industrial designer Gregg Montgomery (Montgomery Design International), the new stylish design of the 50 and 30 series changed the look of tractors from that time forward.
 IH spent over $29 million to develop this new series, and the result was the last great lineup of tractors from International Harvester.

 Many technology-related innovations were used in the new series.
 A computer monitoring system (Sentry) was developed, and IH became the first manufacturer to add a computer to a farm tractor.
 Other innovations included a "Z" shift pattern, an 18-speed synchronized transmission, a forward air-flow cooling system which sucked air from above the hood and blew it out the front grille, "Power Priority" three-pump hydraulic system, color-coded hydraulic lines and controls, and a new rear-hitch system.
 The 50 Series had an unprecedented three-year or 2,500-hour engine and drive-train warranty, which later became an industry standard.
 Although no new sales records were set, IH sold a respectable number of these tractors during their short production time.
 IH also released the "60 series 2+2s" and planned on making the "Super 70 series" 2+2s, but only a handful of these exist today.
 On May 14, 1985, the last IH tractor rolled off the factory line, a 5488 FWA.

 In the late 1970s, IH entered a deal with Spain's Enasa to build diesel engines there as Internacional de Motores.
 After a downturn in the market coupled to problems with Spain's entry into the European Economic Community threatened the profitability of this project, International Harvester withdrew in 1982.
 In return for being allowed to escape all conditions of the joint venture, IH lost their up-front investment in the engine plant and ended up selling British truck manufacturer Seddon Atkinson (which had belonged to IH since 1974) to Enasa in 1983.